besaleli/personal-website/docs/index.md

 Before I was unceremoniously dumped into the world of GenAI, I earned my MS in Computational Linguistics at Montclair State University in 2023, where I worked on research in lexical semantic change detection at the Montclair NLP Lab.
 In 2021, I graduated from the Great Books Program at St. John's College with a BA in Liberal Arts.

-Although I'm mostly corporate these days, I am still active in R&D and publishing!
+Although I'm mostly corporate these days, I am still active in research!
 My research interests lie mainly in computational pragmatics, semantic parsing, and evaluation, and aim to answer the following questions:

 - How do context and ambiguity impact the performance of semantic parsing systems?